 Step 5: Eye Cream

 Eye creams aren't totally bogus—when used as a form of preventative care, they're beneficial because they provide the thin skin around your eyes with a targeted treatment.
-Look for one with peptides, which are super hydrating.

 We love what's in the formula of this product (probiotics and clary sage) as well as what's left out (parabens, phthalates, and petrolatum).